 5.1.2.1 Earplugs (corded & uncorded)

-The nominal diameter or, if appropriate, the range of nominal diameters of the earplugs, shall be tested in accordance with A-1 and reported.
+The nominal diameter or, if appropriate, the range of nominal diameters of the earplugs, shall be tested in accordance with Annex A and reported.

 5.1.2.2 Banded earplug

-Size range for each combination shall be tested in accordance with A-2.
-The range of fitting of the headband shall enable the earplugs to be fitted to the fixture.
+Size range for each combination shall be tested in accordance with Annex B. The range of fitting of the headband shall enable the earplugs to be fitted to the fixture.

 In the case of earplugs incorporating a means to adjust the headband force, these requirements shall be satisfied at both the maximum and the minimum force setting.